elisemercury/Duplicate-Image-Finder/docs/faq.rst

 **difPy is more Lightweight**

-The difPy is now much more lightweight by depending less on external packages, and more on Python native features.
+difPy is now much more lightweight by depending less on external packages, and more on Python native features.
 Moreover, difPy processes certain functions more efficiently thanks to increased usage of `Numpy <https://www.geeksforgeeks.org/why-numpy-is-faster-in-python/>`_.

 .. _Supported File Types: